Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

-The viewing angle distribution of both the mass gap events and GW230529 follow a Schutz distribution \cite{Schutz_2011} due to the GW selection effects and peak around $\sim 35$ deg, i.e., it is unconstrained for GW230529 and recovers the prior.
-The luminosity distance of possible O4 mgNSBH detections peaks at $\sim 310$ Mpc and falls off between 400 and 600 Mpc.
+The viewing–angle distribution for both the mgNSBH population and GW230529 follows the Schutz distribution \cite{Schutz_2011} due to the GW selection effects, peaking near $\sim 30^\circ$.
+For GW230529, the viewing angle is effectively prior–dominated and thus unconstrained.
+The luminosity distance for O5 mgNSBH detections peaks around $\sim 530$\,Mpc for the fiducial EOS.

-For what concerns the ejecta mass, the dynamical ejecta mass distribution from the mgNSBH KN O4 simulations are found to be similar to those of GW230529 with a median ranging from 10$^{-2.6}~M_\odot$ for the softer EOS to 10$^{-2.1}~M_\odot$ for the stiffer EOS.
-Wind ejecta are also significant with a median around 10$^{-2.6}~M_\odot$ for softer EOS to 10$^{-2.1}~M_\odot$ for stiffer EOS.